Sciatica Physiotherapy: Treatments & Exercises to Reduce Pain

 Do I need a scan?

-The majority of cases do not require any sort of imaging and resolve within a period of 4-8 weeks with targeted physiotherapy intervention.
-However, if symptoms are not settling beyond 8 weeks of physiotherapy intervention it may require further medical investigation and management.
+The majority of cases do not require any imaging and typically resolve within 4-8 weeks with targeted physiotherapy intervention.
+However, if symptoms persist beyond 8 weeks of physiotherapy intervention, further medical investigation and management may be required.

 How can my Physiotherapy help me?